jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - **link state**: (interior) uses router characteristics (e.g. speed, latency, error rates) to make next hop routing decisions; examples:
                 - **Open Shortest Path First (OSPF)**: an interior gateway routing protocol developed for IP networks based on shortest path first or link-state algorithm
                 - Intermediate System to Intermediate System (IS-IS)
+            - **path vector**: (exterior) a type of routing protocol used to determine the best path for data to travel across networks, particularly in scenarios involving multiple autonomous systems (AS); most commonly associated with **Border Gateway Protocol (BGP)**: the primary exterior routing protocol used on the internet
             - interior vs exterior:
                 - interior routing protocols ("myopic") make next hop decisions based only on info related to the next immediate hop
                 - exterior routing protocols ("far-sighted") make hop decisions based on the entire remaining path (i.e.) vector
-                - **Border Gateway Protocol (BGP)**: an exterior/path vector protocol
             - [dive in further](https://community.cisco.com/t5/networking-knowledge-base/dynamic-routing-protocols-ospf-eigrp-ripv2-is-is-bgp/ta-p/4511577)
         - Routed protocols include Internetwork Package Exchange (IPX) and Internet Protocol (IP)
     - Data Link Layer (2)
         - Responsible for formatting a packet for transmission
         - Adds the source and destination hardware addresses to the frame
-        - Media Access Control (MAC) - (hardware-based) address/AKA NIC address
-            - MAC address is a 6-byte (48-bit) binary address written in hex
+        - **Media Access Control (MAC)**: a 6-byte (48-bit) binary address written in hex (hexidecimal notation); AKA hardware, physical, or NIC address;
-                - first 3b/24-bits: Organizationally Unique Identifier (OUI) - denotes manufacturer
+            - first 3b/24-bits: Organizationally Unique Identifier (OUI) which denotes manufacturer
             - last 3b/24-bits: unique to that interface
-        - **Address Resolution Protocol (ARP)**: operates at layer 2
+        - ARP, switches and bridges operates at layer 2
-        - Switches & bridges function at this layer
         - Logical Link Control (LLC) is one of two sublayers that make up the Data Link Layer

     - Physical Layer (1)